 sing is songs from musicals or popular songs from back in the 1930s right up to the modern day with usually a bit of Gilbert and Sullivan thrown in for good measure!

 The choir presently has a concert season running from November to June every year.
-Our principal rehearsal evening is a Tuesday, 7.45pm to 9.45pm.
-The Committee are pleased to confirm that GEMS choir rehearsals for the Christmas Concerts 2021 will commence on 5th October at 18 Pelham Road, Gravesend, Kent DA11 0HW from 7.30pm.
-PLEASE NOTE: The Emmanuel Baptist Church, Windmill Street, Gravesend is currently being used for the show rehearsals only.
+Our principal rehearsal evening is a Tuesday, 7.30pm to 9.30pm.
+GEMS choir rehearsals for the Spring Concert 2022 will take place at The Emmanuel Baptist Church, Windmill Street, Gravesend APART FROM the first Tuesday of the month when an alterative venue will be arranged.

 As always, and like most other choirs and singing groups, we are always looking for new voices, especially you men out there.
 Well, why not try us out for a couple of Tuesday evenings?